XYIAN/life-forge/README.md

 - Modular dashboard with nested routes for Workouts, Nutrition, Sleep, Analytics, and more
 - Advanced animations using anime.js and custom hooks
 - Multiple chart types (bar, line, doughnut, radar) using Chart.js and PrimeReact
-- Glassmorphism and dynamic theming
+- Glassmorphism and dynamic theming with consistent button styling
+- Enhanced particle effects with 150 particles moving at 3x speed
-- Mobile-first responsive design
+- Mobile-first responsive design with proper touch targets
 - Personalized user onboarding and info dialogs
-- Magic UI components (ShineBorder, Particles, etc.)
+- Magic UI components (Particles, etc.)
 - Persistent data with localStorage
+- Fixed parallax background with proper centering and visibility

 **🎯 Perfect for**: Students, professionals, wellness enthusiasts, and anyone looking to build better daily habits with style.

-**🚀 Status**: Production Ready - v1.0.0 Stable Release
+**🚀 Status**: Production Ready - v1.2.0 Enhanced Release

 ## 🌟 Core Features